 If a bonfire held on commercial or industrial premises gives rise to dark smoke an offence is committed.
 The occupier of the land and the person who caused or permitted the smoke can be taken to court and may be fined.

 Concern continues to be raised over vehicles driving through the village at unacceptable speeds.
 Drivers are reminded that our village roads are congested at this time of year, requiring vehicles to reduce speeds and make allowance for young & old pedestrians, cyclists, parked cars, uneven roads and faded road markings.
 Please remember that speed restrictions apply when entering and leaving the village.
 Our speed indication devices are in place to remind drivers, please take notice and keep speed below the limit.

 Playing field equipment

-After appeals from parents in the village to open the play area, it was decided to allow the play equipment to be used.
+The playing field and equipment are open for use, but users are must take extra precautions to help prevent the spread of Covid-19.
 Parents are reminded that the play area is not supervised, there is no provision for sanitising equipment and no hand washing facilities.
 Please ensure that extreme caution is taken when using the equipment.
-The Parish Council strongly recommend that the Risk Assessment, attached below, is read before children use the play equipment.
+The Parish Council strongly recommend that the Risk Assessment, attached below, is read by all parents before their children use the play equipment.